-Relevant Extract from: Statutory Guidance on O&S (ID 1-53) Chief Executive's Assurance Review (ID 54-58) DLUHC Assurance Review (ID 59 - 64) ID Action for BCP Council with updates (Latest updates December 2023 in blue text) RAG and timescales Code Statuta wy gowytiny affigara 18d Establish calendar of meeting dates for O&S chairs to include- monitoring the total level of resource available across the O&S function Calendar of meetings planned for 2024.
-Complete CM1 Statutory scrutiny officers Combined authorities, upper and single tier authorities are required to designate a statutory scrutiny officer, someone whose role is to: • promote the role of the authority's scrutiny committee; • provide support to the scrutiny committee and its members; and 19a Statutory scrutiny officer is appointed and sits within the Democratic Services Team.
-Complete R1 • provide support and guidance to members and officers relating to the functions of the scrutiny committee.
+Relevant Extract from: Statutory Guidance on O&S (ID 1-53) Chief Executive's Assurance Review (ID 54-58) DLUHC Assurance Review (ID 59 - 64) ID Action for BCP Council with updates (Latest updates December 2023 in blue text) RAG and timescales Code 18d Establish calendar of meeting dates for O&S chairs to include- Complete CM1 monitoring the total level of resource available across the O&S function Calendar of meetings planned for 2024.
+Statutory scrutiny officers Combined authorities, upper and single tier authorities are required to designate a statutory scrutiny officer, someone whose role is to: • promote the role of the authority's scrutiny committee; • provide support to the scrutiny committee and its members; and 19a Statutory scrutiny officer is appointed and sits within the Democratic Services Team.
+Complete R1 provide support to the scrutiny committee and its members, and provide support and guidance to members and officers relating to the functions of the scrutiny committee.
 19b The Statutory Scrutiny Officer role is set out in the constitution to aid authority wide understanding - referral to Constitution Review Working Group for consideration.
 Package of work to review constitution to strengthen areas around O&S has not yet started and will be progressed as resources allow.
-Winter 2023 CR1 19c New Councillor and refresher training to be provided to include The role of the statutory scrutiny officer, to increase visibility Complete.
+Winter 2023 CR1 19c New Councillor and refresher training to be provided to include - The role of the statutory scrutiny officer, to increase visibility Complete.
 Monitor the need for refresher training.
 MT1 19d Officer refresher training to be provided to include - The role of the statutory scrutiny officer, to increase visibility.
 Planned for Summer / Autumn 2024.
 Winter 2023 OT1 19e Consider the interface of the statutory scrutiny officer role with Corporate Management Team to ensure that planning for engagement with scrutiny can be considered for significant forthcoming decisions.
 Complete CMT1